 A very different picture is obtained in {\it Pima} (\figurename~\ref{hist2}).
-In this classification task the selected shape parameter for the symmetric beta distribution is $ a = b = 0.5$.
-In consequence, the optimal strategy is to avoid focusing on training instances in which the disagreement rates are highest.
-For the correctly classified instances the qualitative features in the training set and in the test set are similar.
+In this classification task, the selected shape parameter for the symmetric beta distribution is $ a = b = 0.5$.
+In consequence, the optimal strategy is to avoid focusing on training instances in which the disagreement rates are large.
+For correctly classified instances, the histograms in training and test sets are similar.
 Misclassified instances in the training set appear mostly around $0.5$.
-However, in the test set, they appear in the whole $[0,1]$ interval, which is consistent with the observation that the problem seems to have levels of class-label noise.
+By contrast, in the test set, they appear in the whole $[0,1]$ interval.
+This is consistent with the observation that {\it Pima} has high levels of class-label noise.